 Free Airline Ticket Changes – An Update

-Now, I know, some of us weren’t truly convinced about airline fees being permanently eliminated.
-(I know this from a few comments on social media in response to the prior version of this article.)
+Now, I know, some folks weren’t truly convinced about airline fees being permanently eliminated.
+(I know this from a few comments on social media in response to an earlier version of this article.)
 However, I’m here to tell you that most change fee waivers are still active, and most don’t have an end date in sight.

 How to get airline ticket changes for free

-United Airlines: Instead of following the pack, United was the first to announce it is permanently getting rid of change fees, starting immediately.
+United Airlines: Instead of following the pack, United was the first to announce it is permanently getting rid of change fees.
 As of today, that is still true for most tickets booked for travel within the U.S. and from the U.S. to Mexico and Canada.
 They also say that “going forward, you won’t pay change fees for international travel originating in the U.S.”

 Click the United Airlines link above for additional details.

-For tickets purchased after the Peace-of-Mind waiver expires March 30, 2021, Delta is cancelling change and Awards travel redeposit fees permanently, excluding for Basic Economy tickets.
-And, travel to any international destination must originate from North America.
+Delta is cancelling change and Awards travel redeposit fees permanently, and with the 2021 Basic Economy Changeability Waiver, travelers with Basic Economy tickets can make changes for free until the end of the year.
+Travel to any international destination must originate from North America, while all tickets expiring or purchased in 2021 will be valid until December 31, 2021.
 Click the Delta link above for the details.

-If you have existing tickets that are expiring between March 1, 2020-March 31, 2021, you may be able to use the value of your unused ticket through December 31, 2021.
+If you have existing tickets that are expiring between March 1, 2020-March 31, 2021, you can use the value of your unused ticket through March 31, 2022.
+For international travelers who buy tickets to Australia, Europe, Hong Kong, New Zealand, or the United Kingdom by December 31, 2021, the value of an unused ticket can be redeemed through December 31, 2022.

 Alaska Airlines: Alaska Airline’s Peace-of-Mind change fee waiver remains in place for all tickets purchased through March 31, 2021.
 After that, change fees are permanently eliminated for all First and Main cabin tickets everywhere Alaska flies.

 Saver fares are the exception, here.
-Savers fares purchased through March 31, 2021 can be cancelled for a credit toward future travel, but can’t be changed.
-And Saver fares bought April 1, 2021 or later can’t be either cancelled or changed.
+Saver fares bought April 1, 2021 or later can’t be either cancelled or changed.
 See details in the link.

-Hawaiian Airlines: Hawaiian is offering no change fees on any Hawaiian flights booked through March 31, 2021.
+Hawaiian Airlines: Hawaiian is offering no change fees for any Hawaiian tickets that are Main Cabin status or higher.
 For tickets that are cancelled without rebooking the same itinerary, travelers will get a credit to use for up to a year from the original ticket purchase date.
 As with the other airlines, you’ll still need to pay the difference in ticket price, if there is one.
 Reservations and loyalty program redeposit fees will also be waived.

 How Automatic Ticket Exchange helps business travel